grahamedgecombe/arc/README.markdown

 assuming you have the correct software installed and Arc was compiled correctly.

+If you mess up the disk image somehow, just delete `disk.img`.
+The scripts will automatically create a new disk image from `disk.img.xz`.

+From time to time it may be a good idea to run `run/fsck.sh`, which mounts the disk image and runs `e2fsck` on it, to avoid complaints in the host kernel's log after the requisite number of mounts has passed.

 ### Patching GRUB

 GRUB up to version 1.99 has a bug where it load parts of a 64-bit ELF file as